Ramsgate: Economy

 Ramsgate's main industries are tourism and fishing.
 The town has a thriving marina with over 800 moorings and a range of marine-related businesses that operate in the renovated arches under Royal Parade.
 Colleges in the town also cater for students of English as a foreign language.

 Although Ramsgate has the most valuable fish landings in Kent (~£700,000 in 2003), the fishing industry is in decline.
 The Port of Ramsgate has provided cross-channel ferries for many years.
 Previously, Sally Ferries UK provided a passenger and car ferry service to Dunkirk.
-Until April 2013, Transeuropa Ferries operated a freight and car ferry between Ramsgate and Oostende.
+Until April 2013, Transeuropa Ferries operated a freight and car ferry between Ramsgate and Ostend in Belgium.

-Unemployment in Thanet stands at 4.1%; this is higher than the national average (2.5%).
+As of 2006, unemployment in Thanet stood at 4.1%; this is higher than the national average (2.5%).
 There is some light industry in the town.
 An emerging industry is power generation, with 800 jobs expected to be created by the Thanet offshore wind project, a wind farm just off the coast.
 Ramsgate market is held in High Street, King Street and Queen Street every Friday and Saturday.

 Ramsgate has a LETS scheme (RAMLETS) which was set up in 2014 enabling residents to trade goods and services using the virtual currency RAMs.
 It is working with the Newington Wellbeing Network to improve the lives of people living in the Newington ward of Ramsgate.

-Demography
+Demographics

-According to the 2001 UK census, Ramsgate has a population of 39,639.
+According to the 2001 UK census, Ramsgate had a population of 42,027.

-The ethnicity of the town was 98.0% white, 0.8% mixed race, 0.3% black, 0.3% Chinese, 0.4% other Asian and 0.1% other ethnicity.
+The ethnicity of the town was 93.5% white, 0.8% mixed race, 0.3% black, 0.3% Chinese, 0.4% other Asian and 0.1% other ethnicity.

-The place of birth of residents was 95.6% United Kingdom, 0.7% Ireland, 0.6% Germany, 0.6% other Western European countries, 0.3% Eastern Europe, 0.6% Far East, 0.5% Africa, 0.3% North America, 0.3% South Asia, 0.2% Middle East, 0.2% Oceania and 0.1% South America.
+The place of birth of residents was 90.9% United Kingdom, 4.7% EU, 1% Far East, 1.8% Africa, 0.9% Other.

-Religion was recorded as 71.6% Christian, 0.3% Muslim, 0.1% Hindu, 0.3% Buddhist, 0.1% Sikh and 0.1% Jewish.
-17.9% were recorded as having no religion, 0.3% had an alternative religion and 7.1% didn't state their religion.
+Religion was recorded as 45% Christian, 1.2% Muslim, 0.6% Hindu, 0.4% Buddhist, 0.1% Sikh and 0.2% Jewish.
+52% were recorded as having no religion, 0.3% had an alternative religion and 7.1% did not state their religion.

-For every 100 women, there were 91.2 men.
-The age distribution was 6% aged 0–4 years, 16% aged 5–15 years, 5% aged 16–19 years, 31% aged 20–44 years, 24% aged 45–64 years and 18% aged 65 years and over.
+For every 100 women, there were 93.7 men.
+The age distribution was 21.5% aged 0–17 years, 56% aged 17–65 years, 24% and 20% aged 65 years and over.